ali-khurshid/stroke-risk-predictive-analysis/README.md

 ![alt text](Images/gender_distribution.png)

-We have an equal distribution of both genders in our dataset.
+We have a near equal distribution of both genders in our dataset.
 A balanced feature is always good to have.

 ![alt text](Images/bmi_distribution.png)